 Skip to main content

-In this chapter, we will examine the key differences between the Ethereum blockchain and the TON blockchain.
-The analysis will include an overview of the network architectures, highlight their unique features, and evaluate the advantages and disadvantages of each.
+In this chapter, we examine the key differences between the Ethereum blockchain and the TON blockchain, including an overview of the network architectures, highlighting their unique features, and evaluating the advantages and disadvantages of each.

 Additionally, it is worth highlighting that both platforms facilitate the creation of decentralized applications (DApps), offering developers powerful tools and standards for development.